Thanks for stopping by. You are currently logged in as a Guest

 This was first written in January 2013.
-As 2015 draws to a close, the quiz has been taken over 7500 times.
-At the end of the year I rerun the numbers and they don't change very much from year to year.
-As this site continues to evolve the hope is we will see the number of correct answers start to improve.
+As 2016 draws to a close, the quiz has been taken over 10,000 times.
+I have rerun the numbers and they haven't changed very much from year to year.
+As we get more members and the site continues to evolve, our hope is that we will see the number of correct answers start to improve.

-Question 21 was the one most people had trouble with.
-71% over all missed this question.
+Question 21) was the one most people had trouble with.
+71% overall missed this question.
 With first time tries it was 84%.
 The Question Was - Your partner picked up the Ace of hearts.
 First seat leads the 10 of clubs.
 You take the trick with the only ace in your hand.
 Third seat follows suit and your partner throws off the 10 of spades.
 You hold no trump.
 Assuming you hold one of each of the other three suits, what suit do you lead back?
 The key to answering this is remembering your partner was the dealer.
-Being the dealer, that gave them the chance to discard, creating a void in their hand.
-It's most likely that they have two of the suit they still hold.
-It's up to you to lead in to their void.
+Being the dealer, that gave them the chance to discard, thus creating a void in their hand.
+It's most likely that they have two of the suit they still hold (here it was spades).
+It's up to you to lead into their void.
 It is doubtful that they are void in spades, which leaves diamonds.
-Sure, the dealer is void in clubs, but now the odds are that someone else may also be void given them the opportunity to over trump your partner.

-Question 24 was second with 66% missed.
+Question 24) was second with 66% missed.
 The Question Was - The score is 9 to 5 your favor.
 The dealer (your partner) just turned down the Jack of hearts.
-First seat passed.
+The first seat passed.
 What do you do?
 OK, so you know your partner has nothing in hearts and most likely very little in diamonds.
-There for it's a good chance they hold at least something in the black suits.
-A singleton ace in your hand is most always good for a trick, two trump plus what is in your partners hand should catch the tricks needed for a point.
+Therefore it's a good chance they hold at least something in the black suits.
+A singleton ace in your hand is almost always good for a trick.
+So your two trump plus what is in your partner's hand should be able to take the tricks needed to make a point.

-Question 20) Missed by 64 %, the question was - You are in second seat.
+Question 20) Missed by 64 %, the question was - You are in the second seat.
 Your partner (dealer) is an experienced player.
-Third seat is going alone in Hearts.
+The third seat is going alone in Hearts.
 You hold the following cards in your hand.
 What do you lead?
 This is a basic strategy in euchre that everyone should learn.
 Dealer discards next and the partner lead next.
-Dealer trumps next and stops lone.
+Dealer trumps next and stops a lone.
 You should discard next even if it is an Ace.

-Question 7) Missed by 59%, The Question Was - The score is 9 to 6 your favor.
+Question 7) Missed by 59%, The Question Was - The score is 9 to 6 in your favor.
 You hold the following cards in your hand.
-You sit in first seat and the Ace of Clubs is turned up.
-Do you pass or order.
-With the hand showing, there is a high probability that first seat has a lone in clubs.
-If they do and you pass they will win the game.
-Sure your gave up those two points, but your still in the game and you get to bid next.
-The bidder has about a 70% chance of making a point.
-I heard some inexperienced players say it is not fair to block the oppositions bid.
+You sit in the first seat and the Ace of Clubs is turned up.
+Do you pass or order?
+With the hand showing, there is a high probability the dealer has a lone in clubs.
+If they make a successful lone call, they will win the game.
+By blocking the call, you will give them two points, but you're still in the game.
+Also remember, you have the next deal.
+As the dealer, your team will have about a 70% chance of making a point.
+I have heard some inexperienced players say it is not fair to block an opponent's bid.
 I say losing to a lucky lone a 9 - 6 is not fair.
-The only time first seat should not call at 6-or 7 to 9 is when you have a lone stopped (holding right, left-X, or Ace-X-X)
+The only time the first seat should not call at 6-or 7 to 9 is when they have a lone stopped (holding right, left-X, or Ace-X-X)

 Question 8) Missed by 55%, The Question Was - The dealer is going alone in Hearts.
-On first lead your partner plays the Ace of Spades.
+On the first lead, your partner plays the Ace of Spades.
 What do you play?
-We have all been taught not to trump your partners Ace.
+We have all been taught not to trump your partner's ace.
 In most circumstances that is true.
 Here, however, we are trying to stop a lone call at any cost.
 We only need one trick to do so.
 Let's say they did hold a club in their hand.
 The lone is stopped.
-I know it was anyway, but if they didn't hold a club, now they have to use a bar to over trump.
+I know it was anyway, but if they didn't hold a club, now they have to use a bower to overtrump.
 This takes one high trump out of play.
 The hope is that you or your partner hold the left or Ace - X. It's just one more chance to stop the lone.

-Question 4) Missed by 46%, The Question Was - The score is 6 to 8 your favor.
-Jack of Diamonds is the up card.
+Question 4) Missed by 46%, The Question Was - The score is 6 to 8 in your favor.
+Jack of Diamonds is the upcard.
 You sit in the third seat.
 Your partner is a skilled player and he passed.
-Second seat passed.
+The second seat passed.
 You hold the following cards in your hand.
 Do you Order or pass?
-Here's where knowing basic strategies and knowing your partner come into play.
+Here's where knowing basic strategies and knowing your partner comes into play.
 The only way your partner should have passed is if they had a lone stopped.
 This means they hold left - X or Ace - X - X in their hand.
 You hold three trump along with a green Ace.
 Out of the seven possible trump, you know where at least 6 of them are.
 This is more than enough information to make a point.